The genuine kss.exe file is a software component of Kaspersky Security Scan by Kaspersky Lab.

 Description: Kss.exe is not essential for the Windows OS and causes relatively few problems.
 The kss.exe file is located in a subfolder of "C:\Program Files".

 The process can be removed using the Control Panel's Add\Remove programs applet.
 The file has a digital signature.
 It is not a Windows system file.
 The program has no visible window.
 The application starts upon Windows startup (see Registry key: DEFAULT\Run, Run).
+Kss.exe is a file with no information about its developer.
 Kss.exe is able to record keyboard and mouse inputs and monitor applications.
-Therefore the technical security rating is 16% dangerous.
+Therefore the technical security rating is 19% dangerous.

 Recommended: Identify kss.exe related errors

 If kss.exe is located in a subfolder of the user's "Documents" folder, the security rating is 0% dangerous.
 The file size is 202,328 bytes.
-You can uninstall this program in the Control Panel.
+The program can be uninstalled in the Control Panel.
 The program is not visible.
-Kss.exe is a Verisign signed file.
-Kss.exe is certified by a trustworthy company.
-It is not a Windows core file.
+The file is a Verisign signed file.
+It is certified by a trustworthy company.
+The file is not a Windows core file.

 Important: Some malware camouflages itself as kss.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder.
 Therefore, you should check the kss.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.